 Ferrous metals are those such as steel and iron that can be attracted to a magnet.
 These are generally the easiest metals to detect.
 Non-ferrous metals like copper, aluminum and brass are not magnetic but are nonetheless highly conductive.

 Non-magnetic stainless steel, specifically 304 and 316 types, are not good conductors and are thus more difficult to detect.
 Including all three in the testing process is the best way of ensuring that your detector is effective.
 Stainless Steel 316 is the industry standard and should be implemented in every metal detector HACCP plan.
+It is more difficult to detect than 304.
+So if you can detect 316, you will catch 304.
+Unfortunately, the opposite is not true.

 Also, the test samples should ideally be placed within the product itself and should be run through the detector at the front, center and back of a batch so that you can be sure that your detector is working properly through the entire process.